 Applying for Jobs can be daunting, time consuming and extremely exhausting.
 Trust and believe that we’ve been there.
-Two of the thing’s we found the most challenging is not knowing where to start and not having the right strategy to maximise both the quantity and quality of our job applications.
-This week we want to address what we would refer to as the “Foundation of the Job Search”, or in other words the beginning of your journey to finding your dream work experience, internship or full time job.
-We believe this to be made up of 3 key preliminary elements: 1: Where to look, 2: Finding out the pre-requisites and 3: the admin behind the applications.
-Read more to find out what each of these entails.
+Two of the thing’s we found most challenging is not knowing where to start and not having the right strategy to maximise both the quantity and quality of our job applications.
+This week we want to address what we would refer to as the “Foundation of the Job Search”, or in other words the starting point, which we believe to be made up of 3 key elements.

 So you open google, where do you start?
 Well…never fear!
 We’ve gone through hours of trawling through the internet so you don’t have to.
 Thanks to technology and the expansive capabilities of the internet there are a number of sites that curate jobs and allow you to filter based on location, salary, professional field and pre-requisite qualifications.
 Some of these websites include: